WRansohoff/nmigen_rv32i_min/README.md

 Each test simulation also creates a `.vcd` file containing the waveform results, so you can check how each signal changes over time.

+The compliance tests don't generate a `.vcd` file by default, because they are run in one simulation instance and the resulting waveform file is large (almost 500MB).
+But you can swap in the commented `with Simulator(...)` line in `cpu.py`'s `cpu_mux_sim` method to change that.

 # Test Coverage

 The RISC-V RV32I compliance tests are simulated as part of the CPU testbench.
-They probably all pass except for `MISALIGN_JMP`, which depends on a CSR that I disabled to save space.
+They probably all pass except for some CSR-related ones which rely on CSRs that I disabled to save space.
 I try to run the full test suite regularly as I make changes, but sometimes a broken commit slips through.

 ## Compliance Tests